EVMS Emergency Medicine

 Our residents rotate at the Children’s Hospital of the King’s Daughter’s (45,000 annual pediatric visits).
 This hospital is actually attached to our primary teaching hospital.
 Our residents have a dedicated pediatric experience and rotate through the Pediatric ICU and the Emergency Department (four months total).
 Pediatric airway skills are refined during your two-week Pediatric anesthesia rotation.
 Your pediatric skills are refined and reinforced during your regular ED rotations, since approximately 25% of our ED population is less than 18 years old.

 Our weekly lecture series and monthly evidenced-based Journal Club format allow for extended faculty exposure and exchange of clinical ideas and information.
 To augment the clinical experience, residents refine their procedural skills in both our Simulation and Vivarium labs.
-As an added benefit, we send our second year residents to The Difficult Airway Course™ each year.
 To stimulate both research and class team building, we send our interns to the Annual Meeting of the Society for Academic Emergency Medicine (SAEM) each year.

 The EVMS Emergency Medicine faculty are well established and nationally recognized.
 Four faculty have received the ACEP National Faculty Teaching Award.
 Three of our faculty are Oral Board Examiners for the American Board of Emergency Medicine (ABEM).
 Our Chairman, Dr. Counselman, is a nationally recognized leader in Emergency Medicine, and currently serves on the Board of Directors of the American Board of Emergency Medicine (ABEM).
 He is a former recipient of EMRA’s Residency Director of the Year Award (2003) and the ACGME Parker Palmer Courage to Teach Award (2005).
 Our faculty engage in many different areas of research, including: asthma; pneumonia; ultrasound; EMS; simulation; ED administration; and evidenced-based teaching.
 We are well published in the peer-reviewed literature.